splunk/public-o11y-docs/apm/workflows/create-workflow-rule.rst

 5. Select :strong:`Create` to save your changes and create the rule.

-6. View the list of rules to confirm the rule you just created is enabled.
+6. View the list of rules to confirm the rule you created is turned on.

 7. By default, the newest rule has the highest priority.
 This means Splunk APM applies the new rule before applying any other rules.
 If there are other rules you want to apply first, adjust the priority of the new rule.

 8. Select :strong:`Save Changes` to apply the new rule and priority list.

-When to keep or disable the default rule
+When use the default rule
 ========================================

 If the initiating operation of a trace is granular enough to capture meaningful workflows, for example with API calls, then the default rule is useful because it groups related traces by their initiating operation, which is different from other initiating operations.